Lilliputian Hitcher: Production

-Mitsuo Iso, Akio Satsukawa, and Anno wrote the script; Tensai Okamura handled the storyboards and served as director, while Masahiko Otsuka worked as assistant director.
-Kazuya Kise took the role as a chief animator, and worked with Ise as assistant character designer.
+Animator Mitsuo Iso, screenwriter Akio Satsukawa, and Anno wrote the script for the episode; Tensai Okamura handled the storyboards and served as director, while Masahiko Otsuka worked as assistant director.
+Kazuya Kise took the role of a chief animator, and worked with Ise as assistant character designer.
 Mitsuo Iso originally joined the project as an animator, but he actively entered other jobs by freely coming up with various ideas and writing about them to the director every day.
-Iso initially wrote a very long original script full of science fiction concepts, but Akio Satsukawa had to rework it and remove some concepts.
+Iso initially wrote a long original script full of science fiction concepts, but Akio Satsukawa had to rework it and remove some concepts.
 Only later did Anno take over, who made other changes before drafting the final script.
-The ending of the final draft was a little disappointing for Iso, because it was forcibly connected to a plot that he had planned to use in another episode.
+The ending of the final draft was disappointing for Iso, because it was forcibly connected to a plot that he had planned to use in another episode.
+Iso even offered to work on the storyboards, despite having no direct experience in the field, but received no response from the main staff.

+For the structure of Central Dogma, Iso drew inspiration from The Andromeda Strain.
+According to Iso, Andromeda was known only to otaku at the time, so he had already anticipated that Anno would accept his proposals.
+He also included scientific terms like Polysome, which he learned at university.
+The Nerv headquarters was to have a shape reminiscent of the secondary structure of tRNA; the chamber of Guf would also be mentioned, and Gendo would lie to the Japanese government about the Angel invasion.
+He initially gave a humorous and comedic tone to "Lilliputian Hitcher" and many secondary characters, who were later eliminated during production.
+For example, the characters were depicted as exhausted from work and surrounded by energy drinks, reflecting the animation industry and the pressing broadcast deadlines.
+He also added a line by Maya which later became "It's the C-int" in the final version of the scrip; Maya's line, according to Iso's recollections, is a reference to an interruption code for the Z80 CPU, a very popular 8-bit CPU at the time.
+Iso taught himself some computer language in middle school, projecting this passion into the character of Maya.
+He would later return to the hacking theme in his subsequent works, including Dennō Coil and The Orbital Children.